Gian Giorgio Trissino: Linguistics

 The idea was taken up for "j" and "u", which brought to the modern distinction V vs. U and I vs. J. Other European languages eventually adopted these new letters and distinctions in their orthographies, before it was largely abandoned in contemporary Italian, which generally spells the sound /[j]/ with an I.

-Later proposals reversed the ω/o assignations.
+Later proposals reversed the ꞷ/o assignations.
 Following Claudio Tolomei, he used ʃ for the voiced s (/[z]/), ki instead of chi as in kiave, lj instead of gli as in volja and ʃc for sc as in laʃcia.

 Because he applied his system to his publications of the Ɛpistola, the Sofonisba and Il Castellano, his research also serves as a valuable source for the differences between the Tuscan pronunciation and that of the courtly language, which he advocated as an enrichment of the Italian language.

 Trissino's ideas about a synthetic Italian standard were opposed by two major factions.
 On the one side were those, like Machiavelli, who supported the spoken version of the Tuscan dialect.
-On the other, Pietro Bembo argued that the Italian standard should be based on the language of the Florentine classics of the 14th century, especially Petrarch and Boccaccio (Dante's language was considered too unpolished).
-By the end of the century, Bembo's position prevailed and Trissino's ideas were rejected.
+On the other hand, Pietro Bembo argued that the Italian standard should be based on the language of the Florentine classics of the 14th century, especially Petrarch and Boccaccio (Dante's language was considered too unpolished).
+By the end of the century, Bembo's position prevailed, and Trissino's ideas were rejected.

 Other literary works

-I Simillimi (1548) which is a version of the Menæchmi of Plautus, I Ritratti (1524) which is a composite portrait of feminine beauty, and the Poetica, which contains his summing up of the Aristotelean principles of literary composition, comprise the rest of his important writings.
+I Simillimi (1548), which is a version of the Menæchmi of Plautus, I Ritratti (1524), which is a composite portrait of feminine beauty, and the Poetica, which contains his summing up of the Aristotelian principles of literary composition, comprise the rest of his important writings.